Paper TLDR Project

 • That is to unapply the $\bt_l$ and $\bt_r$ on left and right side of $\enc_{i + 1}(\bm)$, and fold $\enc_i(\bm_l)$ and $\enc_i(\bm_r)$ with $\alpha$.

-• The main idea should derive from Ben-Sasson et al.’s paper in CCC 2018: “Worst-case to average case reductions for the distance to a code”.
+• The main idea should derive from worst-case to avg-case reduction in the distance to a code.

 • The tricky part is: BaseFold IOPP only rule out an encoding far from $C_d$ will not have a distance close to $C_i$ in folding process.